Rick Santorum: Energy and environment

-Santorum rejects the overwhelming scientific consensus on climate change, which states that global warming is harmful and primarily human-caused, calling it "junk science".
+Santorum rejects the scientific consensus on climate change, which states that global warming is harmful and primarily human-caused, calling it "junk science".
 He has claimed that global warming is a "beautifully concocted scheme" by the political left and "an excuse for more government control of your life."

 In reaction to Pope Francis's encyclical Laudato si', which acknowledges man-made climate change and calls for swift and unified global policies to phase out fossil fuels, Santorum said in 2015: "The Church has gotten it wrong a few times on science, and I think we probably are better off leaving science to the scientists and focusing on what we're good at, which is theology and morality."

 He has stated a policy of "drill everywhere" for oil and that there is "enough oil, coal and natural gas to last for centuries".

 Euthanasia

 In 2012, Santorum said that half of all euthanizations in the Netherlands are involuntary, that Dutch hospitals euthanize elderly patients for financial reasons, and that 10% of all deaths in the Netherlands are the result of involuntary euthanizations.
 Santorum's statements were called "bogus" by FactCheck.org, and Glenn Kessler, fact-checker for The Washington Post, said there was no evidence to support them.
-Santorum's comments were met with a significant backlash in the Netherlands and were heavily criticized worldwide.
+Santorum's comments were met with a significant backlash in the Netherlands and were significantly criticized worldwide.